rsvp/victor/README.md

 (SHA-1).
 The explicit time of a commit is recorded by git, although it relies on the accuracy of the system's local clock.

-The **victor** repository shall be used as follows:
+The **victor** repository is used as follows:

 - User produces an one-way hash of a document, say, using SHA-256.
-- That hash is posted at a reliable public site, e.g. in a Bitbucket snippet or Twitter tweet with permalink.
+- That hash is posted at a reliable public site ("*Marker*"), e.g. in a Bitbucket snippet or Twitter tweet with permalink.
-- That joint information is committed under the proper year/month directory.
+- That joint information is committed under the `time/YYYY` directory.
-- Anyone can then *verify* the date and time of said hash.
+- Anyone can then *verify* the date and time of said hash via the commit identifier.
+- The commit ID is finally embedded into a distributed ledger, i.e. a public blockchain (e.g. Bitcoin), for another timestamp.

 The virtue of this protocol is that the document itself is not stored within this repository.
 The user does not